-In accordance with the Mike Agreement, the Company has the option to acquire its 100% undivided interest in the Mike Property by paying \$2,500 (paid) in cash upon execution of the Mike Agreement and by issuing a total of 225,000 common shares of the Company to the Optionor and making further cash payments totaling \$35,000.
-There is no work commitment.
+In accordance with the Mike Agreement, the Company had the option to acquire its 100% undivided interest in the Mike Property by paying \$2,500 (paid) in cash upon execution of the Mike Agreement and by issuing a total of 112,500 common shares of the Company to the Optionor and making further cash payments totaling \$35,000.
+There was no work commitment.